 Transition to Advanced Practice

-Registered nurses with a B.S. in nursing or a bachelor’s degree in another field complete the DNP in 12 quarters.
+Registered nurses with a B.S. in nursing or an A.D. in nursing with a bachelor’s degree in another field complete the DNP in 12 quarters.

 "Because of the education I received from SU, I was able to open my own family practice clinic, become the president of a local NP organization and volunteer many hours to the community providing health care to underserved women." - Grace Grymes Chapman, DNP, MSN, ARNP, RN